Answer to History: Reactions

 According to Ervand Abrahamian the book reads like the "ramblings of a paranoid".
 Abrahamian mentions some of Pahlavi's claims in support of his criticism of the book:

 He claims […] the British had "a hand" in the creation and growth of the Tudeh Party.
 They had plotted with the Tudeh and the Fada'iyan-e Islam to assassinate him in 1949, but had been forestalled then as well as at other times by divine intervention.
 They had also secretly helped Mosadeq to "clip his [royal] wings" and impede his ambitious modernization programs.
 "We always suspected" he writes, "that [Mossadeq] was a British agent, a suspicion his further posturing as an anti-British nationalist did not diminish."
 The British, together with the oil companies and "reactionary clerics" had engineered the Islamic Revolution in retaliation for his championing of OPEC and the Palestinian cause.
 The Palestinians, as well as the Israelis, would have been surprised to hear that.

+In a review by Martin Kramer, published in Commentary magazine, he says the memoir is the "Shah at his very worst."
+Kramer states that Pahlavi puts the blame on others for his own demise without taking responsibility.